 Gross Investment = Expenditure during the year on (Fixed assets + Inventory stock)

 Here, the inventory stock also includes the unsold inventory stock.
-This is because the unsold stock of goods with producers are treated as their purchases of stock during the year.
+This is because the unsold stock of goods with producers is treated as their purchases of stock during the year.

 Furthermore, in the expenditure of fixed assets, the purchases of new assets, as well as the replacement expenditure for existing ones, are included.
 As we know, the fixed assets are used for several years.
 And, they have some life for their use.
 Also, these become obsolete or worn out after a specific time period.
 Consequently, these require some replacement.
 Hence, the replacement of fixed assets, owing to their depreciation is a part of gross investment.
 But, it doesn’t increase the existing stock of capital.
 Thus, it only maintains the existing stock of capital.